sarashs/TYNQ/README.md

 ![alt text](https://github.com/sarashs/ring_oscillator_zynq/blob/main/images/Inverters.JPG?raw=true)

 also pblock constraints can be used to limit the spread of the inverters (say to a column).

+Based on my experiments the above assumption is valid and the ROs are the fastest when the inverter input is connected to A6 (I5).

+## Controlable Ring Oscillator (CRO)

+We also implemented CROs in line with: https://ieeexplore.ieee.org/document/6927390 CROs allow us to perform BTI and HCI separation experiments.

 ### Python scripts